cncf/tag-observability/whitepaper.md

 > Table 2 shows multiple time series for one example metric with an extra, potentially dangerous, PID label.

 This metric implementation goes into a grey area as the cardinality of such a metric could be practically unbounded (around 4 million PIDs are possible in 64-bit systems, and every application restart might take a new unique PID).
-Suppose we host 100 applications with three replicas on average in each datacenter for one day.
-In that case, the PID label might bring our metric cardinality for that single metric into a potential billion, if not hundreds of billion timeseries (worse case of many applications restarting often).
+Suppose we host 100 applications with three replicas on average in each zone for one day.
+In that case, the PID label might bring our metric cardinality for that single metric into the billions potentially.

 In our example, since we are interested in memory used by certain application replicas, we don’t need a PID as long as we can identify a certain application.
 If we would be able to identify a replica by some ID (e.g. like pod name in Kubernetes) and we add “replica ID” instead of “PID label”, we could reduce cardinality to a maximum of 300 million series for “heap-memory-bytes” (typically less).
 If we further remove the host label (do we care on which host the application’s replica uses how much memory?), we could reduce the cardinality (and thus cost) to just 30 000, so 300 (number of all replicas) * 100 (number of data centers)!

 Adding the “PID” label has the potential for unbounded cardinality, but it all depends on your infrastructure characteristics.
 It might be a decision worth the buck, but it might also be an accidental metric cardinality explosion (a surprising amount of series causing scalability issues or cost spikes).

-To summarise, metric cardinality is often called the Achilles heel of metrics.
+Metric cardinality is often called the Achilles heel of metrics.
 This can be misleading, as every piece of observability data has its cost.
 The efficiency of metrics comes from stable dimensions and their values over time.

 High cardinality problems often occur because users try to overuse their cheap and efficient metric storages and pipelines for observability data with non-metric characteristics.
 Suppose we end up with highly unique labels (high cardinality) that cause metrics to have short-living series (a few samples).
 In that case, we should consider emitting events (logs, traces or profiles) instead of metric samples.

 ### Logs

-A log is a stream of textual entries describing usage patterns, activities, and operations within an operating system, application, server, or another device.
+Logs are one or more textual entries describing usage patterns, activities, and operations within an operating system, application, server, or another device.

 Logs can be categorized into different categories, such as:
 * __Application Logs__ - an application log is created when an event occurs inside an application.
 These logs help developers understand and measure how applications behave during development and after release.